Die PARTEI: Platform

-Sonneborn explains this as follows: "Better that we get those votes than some sort of neo-Nazis".
-In order to achieve its majority, the PARTEI is willing to form a coalition with any other party other than the Free Democratic Party because "We don't form coalitions with joke parties".
+Sonneborn explains this as follows: "Better that we get those votes than some sort of neo-Nazis."
+In order to achieve its majority, the PARTEI is willing to form a coalition with any other party other than the Free Democratic Party because "We don't form coalitions with joke parties."

-It formed an "anti-constitutional platform" in an attempt to get the Federal Office for the Protection of the Constitution to surveil die PARTEI.
+It formed an "anti-constitutional platform" in an attempt to get the Federal Office for the Protection of the Constitution to surveil PARTEI.
 The effort failed when the federal office refused, calling the PARTEI a frivolous political party.
 The goals of the anti-constitutional platform were: